 For insights, we turned to the social video rockstars themselves.

-This past summer, Rob Gabel, CEO of Tubular Labs, moderated a panel conversation hosted by Whalar at Cannes Lions 2019.
+This past summer, Rob Gabel, Founder of Tubular Labs, moderated a panel conversation hosted by Whalar at Cannes Lions 2019.
 Contributors included:

 - Tommy Wesley, SVP of Branded Content and Operations at BuzzFeed, a cross-platform digital media company with more than 90 social brands under its umbrella property, including Tasty, Buzzfeed News, Nifty, and As Is.